 To achieve this, however, companies’ information technology (IT) and operational technology (OT) departments will need to change how they work together.
-Here are the three main areas that need to be addressed to bring IT and OT together:
+Here are the three main areas that need to be addressed:

 Recommended security measures include use of:

-- Authentication to block devices and users without explicit access to the network; and
+• Authentication to block devices and users without explicit access to the network.

 Different departments have different priorities.
 OT professionals typically focus on keeping production running to avoid the costs of downtime, while IT workers hone in on protecting data integrity.

 Despite these distinct roles, it’s important to look at manufacturing holistically and combine forces to create an open dialogue between departments.
 Finding ways for both departments to work together will help businesses take advantage of their combined strengths and meet business goals.

 Align network infrastructure